spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/13.model-step/docs.md

 ### Setting Up

 To set up your model step ensure that you have uploaded any of the [glb's](https://help.spiff.com.au/spiff-concepts/asset-library/3d-models) you wish to use into our [assets](https://help.spiff.com.au/spiff-concepts/asset-library).
+Go to your workflow and add your model step.